-Home-produced plants don't cost you a penny and can turn a nice profit.
+Home-produced plants can be put together for very little expense and turn a nice profit.

 Get the date in the diary.

 It is extra important to contact your gardeners as soon as possible, as they might want to sow extra seeds, take cuttings and start collecting small flowerpots.